meclotfi/HyT-NAS-Search-Algorithm/README.md

 This repos contain the search strategy used by our method HyT-NAS to search for tiny and edge hybrid attention and convolution architectures, This search strategy is an optimized multi-objective bayesian optimization (MOBO) For fast convergence.

-We have used in this repos the [DGEMO](https://github.com/yunshengtian/DGEMO) implementation of MOBO method and added multiple component to it like:
+We have used in this repos the [DGEMO](https://github.com/yunshengtian/DGEMO) implementation of MOBO method and added multiple component to it:
 - New surrogate models (Neural Networks, XgBoost, Bayasian Neural Networks ,ect)
 - New selection strategies (Non dominated sorting ,etc).
 - New sampling methods (Beta, Clustering ,etc).